What's happening now?

 (click or tap to enlarge)

-What types of improvements are being considered?
+What types of improvements were considered?

 Phase 1 protected bicycle lane on Kingsway